short-greg/zenkai/README.md

 # Zenkai

-Zenkai is a framework built on Pytorch for researchers to more easily explore a wider variety of machine architectures for deep learning (or just learning with hidden layers).
-It is fundamentally based on the concepts of target propagation, where a target is propagated backward.
-As backpropagation with gradient descent can be viewed as a form of target propagation, it extends what one can do with Pytorch to a much larger class of machines.
-It aims to allow for much more freedom and control over the learning process while minimizing the added complexity.
+Zenkai is a framework built on PyTorch for deep learning researchers to explore a wider variety of
+- machine architectures
+- learning algorithms

+It is fundamentally based on the concepts of target propagation.
+In target propagation, a targets are propagated to each layer of the network by using an inversion or approximating an inversion operation.
+Thus, each layer has its own target.
+While Zenkai allows for more than just using target propagation, it is based on the concept of each layer h.

 ## Installation